gulp-cookery/gulp-chef/README.md

 }
 ```

-Assume that the "`file`" property is of type "path", it will inherit "`dest`" property and have the value: "`{ path: 'dist/bundle.js' }`".
+Assume that the "`file`" property is of type "`path`", it will inherit "`dest`" property and have the value: "`{ path: 'dist/bundle.js' }`".

-If you don't want this behavior, you can specify "`override`" option to override it.
+If you don't want this behavior, you can specify "`join`" option to override it.

 ``` javascript
 {